New Georgia

-New Georgia, with an area of 2037 km2, is the largest of the islands in Western Province, Solomon Islands, and the 200th-largest island in the world.
+New Georgia, with an area of 2037 km2, is the largest of the islands in Western Province, Solomon Islands, and the 203rd-largest island in the world.
+Since July 1978, the island has been part of the independent state of Solomon Islands.

 Geography

 New Georgia island is located in the New Georgia Group, an archipelago including most of the other larger islands in the province.
 The island measures approximately 85 km long by 41 km wide.
 New Georgia forms part of the southern boundary of the New Georgia Sound.
 Kolombangara lies across the Kula Gulf to the west, Choiseul to the northeast, Vangunu is to the southeast, and Rendova to the southwest, across the Blanche Channel.

 New Georgia is a volcanic island, surrounded in some places by a coral reef.
 The highest point is Mount Masse, with an elevation of 860 m.

 The climate is wet and tropical, and the island is subject to frequent cyclones.
 New Georgia is covered with dense vegetation, in the marshy areas mangroves are located.